 And now for Mr. McGuire's drum cover, where he not only faithfully reproduces every note but puts on a charismatic performance as well.
-To add to it, he actually filmed this in a garage with two lambo's.
+To add to it, he actually filmed this in a garage with two lambo's, both being shades of purple.
 Pretty cool if you ask me.

-What's masterful about Skrillex's writing and Matt's playing is that they both know to let the music breathe and build up, over and over.
+What's masterful about Skrillex's writing and Matt's playing (besides them having the same hair cut) is that they both know to let the music breathe and build up, over and over.
 The dude has a double kick and only sprinkles it in at just the right moments so it pops hard.
 I like the last part too where he adds his own flavor at the end of the song.

 Shout out to Matt McGuire, one of the few dudes I've seen really parallel the greats like Neil Peart.
 I think the man has great things ahead of him if he doesn't already.
 Our kids will be talking about him and whatever band he starts or joins for decades to come.